inuwali/CrowdCountingConsortium-data-import/README.md

 Instructions and code for cleaning and rationalizing the three phases of [Crowd Counting Consortium][https://ash.harvard.edu/programs/crowd-counting-consortium/] data for use as a unified data set.
 This data is published as part of Harvard's [Ash Center for Democratic Justice and Innovation][https://ash.harvard.edu].

-If you can download the RData files directly from the links below, you won't need the contents of this repository; at the time of this writing, the RData download link wasn't working, returning this error:
+If you can download the RData files directly from the links below, you may not need the entire contents of this repository; at the time of this writing, the RData download link wasn't working, returning this error:

 ```
 {"status":"ERROR","code":404,"message":"datafile access error: requested optional service (image scaling, format conversion, etc.) could not be performed on this datafile."}
 ```

-The data has already been cleaned and is published in three tranches:
+The data has already been largely cleaned and is published in three tranches:

 - [2017-2020][https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/6OPP7H]
 - [2021-2024][https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/9MMYDI]